milofultz/tinybrainfans/wiki/Programming/Testing/test_driven_development.md

 });
 ```

+### Resist Integration Tests[10]

+> Put simply, the money premise says that we do TDD because we want more  value faster.
+Integration tests in most complex apps do not provide more value faster.
+As a direct result, in TDD we write very few integration  tests, and suggest them very rarely.

 ## Why Use TDD

 - Your code will ALWAYS be working just a second ago when you last tested.
 - It is [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) for development.
 - A test suite that you don't trust is worthless.
 A test suite that does not allow you to make a decision when it passes is useless.
 There can be NO HOLES.

+> TDD is currently our best known answer to the challenge of changing layered branching logic, and all of those values depend ultimately on exactly that: changing layered branching logic.
+>
+> "Making software" *is* "changing layered branching logic".
+TDD is the fastest way to do it that we currently have.
+That’s all it is.
+It’s not mystical, or ideal, it’s not a slogan we can put over a poster with eagles on mountains.
+It’s a style of changing layered branching  logic.
+>
+> You want more money?
+You get more money by changing layered branching logic faster. -- Geepaw Hill[11]

 ### But TDD is just writing more code!